soundaryaramesh/micloaker-selective-jamming/README.md

 We utilize the technique proposed in the [InfoMasker paper](https://www.ndss-symposium.org/ndss-paper/infomasker-preventing-eavesdropping-using-phoneme-based-noise/) to create lower sideband phoneme-based ultrasound jamming noise.
 We present sample files for ultrasound jamming in the _sample-files_ folder.

 ## Ensuring Safety Limits for Ultrasound Signals
 We record the ultrasound signals alone using a microphone (without any amplification) to ensure that the recorded level is within the safety limits.
 We follow the guidelines mentioned [here](https://www.sciencedirect.com/science/article/pii/S0079610706000885).
-In addition, while performing experiments, we use [3M Peltor X5 earmuffs](https://www.3m.com.sg/3M/en_SG/p/d/v000137089/) for additional safety.
+In addition, while performing experiments, we use [3M Peltor X5 earmuffs](https://www.3m.com.sg/3M/en_SG/p/d/v000137089/) for safety.

 ## SJR Calibration
 To record jammed speech at different SJRs as mentioned in the paper, we perform calibration where-in we capture the jamming noise and the audible speech separately.
-We continuously tune th the transmission volume of the audible speech signal till we achieve the required SJR.
+We continuously tune the transmission volume of the audible speech signal till we achieve the required SJR.

 ## Demo Results
 We share a few representative output audio files for both carrier frequencies, at a wide range of SNRs in the _demo-files_ folder.